KSP2Community/PatchManagerDocs/Writerside/topics/Values-Variables-and-Expressions.md

 ```
 When used on any other data types, it will throw an error.
 #### %
-This operator results in the the remainder of the division of the value of its left hand by the value of its right hand
+This operator results in the remainder of the division of the value of its left hand by the value of its right hand
 operand when used on operands that are numbers (`integer`/`real`), and if either operand is a `real` it will return a
 `real` otherwise it returns an `integer`.
 ```